978-9-17-637879-3/StyleFrame/README.md

 ## Credits:
 * Apple silicon fix from https://stackoverflow.com/a/71611002
 * Thanks to Nia for helping test!
+* Thanks to Zalan Shah for coming up with the pre-commit hook idea!

 ## Requirements:
 * A few gigabytes of available space